 Animals usually attack when they are provoked.
 When provoked, they are capable of causing severe wounds.
 Animal bites are common, accounting for about 1% of the ER visits in the United States.
 Most of these visits are from dog and cat bites, with dog bites being more common.
 Proper wound evaluation and treatment are essential to prevent complications or possible infections.

 Healthcare providers are trained to understand and recognize low-risk versus high-risk wounds and how to properly treat animal bite wounds.
 With proper localized wound care, the right selection of antibiotics, and identifying patients who need additional treatment, healthcare professionals can provide appropriate treatment and care for patients with animal bites and scratches.

 Animal bites and scratches are closely evaluated to prevent serious complications.
 A neurologic examination is done to make sure that no underlying nerve injury has occurred.
 Deep and wide complicated wounds that involve the joints, muscles, or tendons, may require a surgical evaluation or more aggressive cleaning and treatment.
 The wound is also carefully evaluated to ensure that no muscle or tendon damage has occurred.

 Radiographic (x-ray) is sometimes needed because animal bites can cause tissue trauma, deep puncture wounds, and fractures to underlying bone structures.
 Animals also may leave broken teeth or other foreign bodies in a bite wound.

 First Aid for Animal Bites and Scratches

 - Clean the wound under running water.
 Use soap to clean the wound thoroughly and cover it by using a bandage to prevent further contamination of the area.

 - Hold pressure, if necessary, to stop bleeding.

 - If the injury is deep and wide, seek medical assistance immediately, as unattended or open wounds can lead to severe infections.

 Cat and dog bites often result in infection due to the bacteria transfer.
 Antibiotics are used to treat infection that may result from animal bites or scratches.
 Amoxicillin-clavulanate is the ﬁrst line therapy given for the prophylactic treatment of animal bites.
-Patients who are allergic to penicillin are given doxycycline or a combination of other medications.
+Patients who are allergic to penicillin are given an alternative antibiotic or a combination of other medications.